Versality of Brill-Noether flags and degeneracy loci of twice-marked curves: Proof of the versality theorem

 We now have all the pieces in place to prove Theorem \ref{thm:coupledPetri} on the $S$-coupled Petri condition, and the versality Theorem \ref{thm:versality}.
 All that remains is to use some properties of the moduli space of curves to obtain the desired results for all algebraically closed fields.

-\begin{proof}[Proof of Theorem \ref{thm:versality}] If $\pi: \cC \to B$ is a proper flat family of smooth curves with two disjoint sections $P,Q$, the construction of degree-$d$ Brill-Noether flags globalizes to give flags $\cpb_d, \cqb_d$ in a vector bundle $\cH_d$ on the relative Picard variety $\Pic^d(\pi) \to B$.
+\begin{proof}[Proof of Theorem \ref{thm:versality}] If $\pi: \cC \to B$ is a proper flat family of smooth curves with two disjoint sections $P,Q$, the degree-$d$ Brill-Noether flags globalize to $\cpb_d, \cqb_d$ in a vector bundle $\cH_d$ on $\Pic^d(\pi) \to B$.
 Define a morphism $\Fr(\cH_d) \to \Fl(A; n) \times \Fl(B;n)$ as in Definition \ref{defn:versal}.
 The locus where this map fails to be smooth is a closed subscheme, as is its image in $B$.
 So the locus of $b \in B$ where the degree-$d$ Brill-Noether flags are versal is open.
 Since $\cM_{g,2}$ is irreducible, we need only verify the existence of a twice-marked curve of genus $g$ with versal degree-$d$ Brill-Noether flags over some field in every characteristic.
 This can be done as follows: find a twice-marked elliptic curve $(C,p,q)$ with $p-q$ non-torsion, chain $g$ such curves together, and deform to an arithmetic surface over a discrete valuation ring with fraction field of the desired characteristic.
 By Theorem \ref{thm:petriSmoothing}, the geometric general fiber satisfies the fully coupled Petri condition, so by Corollary \ref{cor:mudelta} its Brill-Noether flags (in every degree) are versal. \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm:coupledPetri}] Fix a genus $g$, an algebraically closed field $k$, and a finite set $S \subseteq \ZZ \times \ZZ$.
 Let $\cV \subseteq \cM_{g,2}$ denote the locus of twice-marked curves satisfying the $S$-coupled Petri condition, and for all $d \in \ZZ$ let $\cV_d$ denote the locus of twice-marked curves for which every degree-$d$ line bundle has injective $S$-coupled Petri map.
 So $\cV = \bigcap_{d \in \ZZ}\ \cV_d$.
 For all but finitely many $d \in \ZZ$, all elements of $\{d + a + b: (a,b) \in S \}$ are either less than $0$ or greater than $2g-2$; for line bundles $L$ of these degrees the space $T^L_{p,q}(S)$ is trivial, so the $S$-coupled Petri map is injective.
 Therefore all but finitely many $\cV_d$ are equal to all of $\cM_{g,2}$, so it suffices to fix a single integer $d$ and verify that $\cV_d$ is Zariski-dense.